bdurand/lumberjack_capture_device/README.md

 end
 ```

-The `capture` method also returns the device so you can also write that same test as:
+You can also write that same test as:

 ```ruby
 logs = Lumberjack::CaptureDevice.capture(Rails.logger) { do_something }
 expect(logs).to include(level: :info, message: "Something happened")
 ```

-The
+You can also use the `Lumberjack::CaptureDevice#extract` method with the same arguments as used by `include?` to grab all lines that match the filters.
+And finally, you can access all the log entries with `Lumberjack::CaptureDevice#buffer`.